 Many are not aware that anorexia nervosa is a biologically based psychiatric illness that leads to serious physiologic consequences, not simply a diet that “went too far,” or a battle for control between a stubborn teenager and their parents.
 Newer brain imaging techniques demonstrate both structural and functional changes in the brains of persons with anorexia nervosa, suggesting the strengthening of neural pathways that reinforce their disordered thoughts and behaviors.
 Few organ systems in the body are spared the effects of malnutrition, and eating disorders have the highest mortality of any mental illness.

 When an eating disorder is suspected, the temptation to “wait it out” or see if a patient “snaps out of it” over time may be strong.
 Admittedly, the medical evidence guiding the management of patients with eating disorders is limited.
 Pediatric providers must be aware that early and aggressive treatment of eating disorders, with rapid weight restoration in underweight patients, is associated with the best outcomes.

 For adults with severe and enduring eating disorders, the treatment goal is often management and control of this chronic, devastating illness, but for the patients in our program – children and adolescents – the initial goal is always cure.
 Recovery is measured in months and years rather than days and weeks, and, sadly, not all patients achieve full remission.
 But parents and providers must enter treatment with the goal of eradicating disordered thoughts and behaviors as quickly as possible.

 So I am embracing National Eating Disorders Awareness Week.
-I encourage you to check out the National Eating Disorders Association’s “3 Minutes Can Save a Life” screening campaign and other great resources at http://www.nationaleatingdisorders.org (#NEDAwareness) as well as the Eating Disorders Program at Nationwide Children’s.
+I encourage you to check out the National Eating Disorders Association’s “3 Minutes Can Save a Life” screening campaign and other great resources at www.nationaleatingdisorders.org (#NEDAwareness).
 Because, at least in this case, awareness really could save a life.